digitalbias/digitalbias.github.io/_posts/2021-02-19-journaling.markdown

 I used to be a terrible journal writer.

 If I did write, it was often just sporadic and lacked any kind of structure.
-Not that the lack of structure is a bad thing, I sometimes still do that, but I also felt like I need to write something of a novel for each day.
+Not that the lack of structure is a bad thing, I sometimes still do that, but I also felt like I needed to write something of a novel for each day.

-I still don’t write a novel every day, but my journal entries are much better now and I have a specific direction and I have only missed a couple days since June 2011.
-That’s when I discovered something called the [Five Minute Journal][five_minute_journal].
-Combined with [TextExpander] writing a journal entry has become a fairly easy exercise.
-I take longer than 5 minutes, but that’s still okay.
+Now my journal entries are much better and I have a specific direction for what I write.
+With this system I have only missed a couple days since June 2011 because I have used the [Five Minute Journal][five_minute_journal] combined with [TextExpander] for helping add some consistency and automation to the process.
+Writing a journal entry has become an easy exercise.
+I admit that it takes longer than 5 minutes, but that’s still okay because I have added a few things to the original questions.

+Here's how the system works.

+### Overview

 Every morning I fill out a simple questionnaire that helps me focus for the day and then every night I fill out another that helps me think about what I have done for the day.
 Add this practice to the next day planning and I have a good idea of what I should be working on for the day.
 My shortcuts “;5am” and “;5pm” are easy to type and the fillable form makes it easy for me.
 I don’t have to remember what the questions are, I just have to write my responses.
 That makes it easier because then I can just focus on writing well thought out responses.

+### Details

 I open a blank text file, type my shortcut for the morning and then answer the questions.
 At the end of the day I open the same file, type the evening shortcut and answer the questions.
 Then I rename the file from “draft_journal.txt” to the date using another [TextExpander] shortcut which I named “;journal_filename”.
 It puts in the current date in with “journal” at the front of the file.